zebrium/ze-cli/README.md

 ##### def
 Show the event-type (eType) definition for structured events in the database.
 ##### cat
-Show events from the database by: meta-data, eType, time range, or first occurence in CSV, JSON, pretty-print or raw format.
+Show events from the database by: meta-data, eType, time range, or first occurrence in CSV, JSON, pretty-print or raw format.
 ## Getting Started
 ##### Prerequisites
 * Perl